arnegue/Ardunio-RGBDriver/README.md

-This project is the main part of all RGB-LED-Strip-Proects: It finally displays the LEDs.
+This project is the main part of all RGB-LED-Strip-Projects: It finally displays the LEDs (WS2812) using [neopixel](https://learn.adafruit.com/adafruit-neopixel-uberguide)-library

 # How does this work